drivendataorg/cookiecutter-data-science/docs/docs/index.md

     <img src="https://img.shields.io/badge/CCDS-Project%20template-328F97?logo=cookiecutter" />
 </a>

+!!! info "CCDS V2 Announcement"

+    Version 2 of Cookiecutter Data Science has launched recently.
+To learn more about what's different and what's in progress, see the [announcement blog post for more information](https://drivendata.co/blog/ccds-v2).

 ## Quickstart

-Cookiecutter Data Science v2 requires Python 3.7+.
+Cookiecutter Data Science v2 requires Python 3.8+.
 Since this is a cross-project utility application, we recommend installing it with [pipx](https://pypa.github.io/pipx/).
 Installation command options:

 === "With pipx (recommended)"